sdthomas91/chat-down-under-new/TESTING.md

     - Tried changing backend logic so it could do a request to see if the is_urgent is on - then pass is_urgent as is_urgent so if it isn't "on" then it is false.
 This still failed.
     - Realised I was overcomplicating things - removed the additional request and simply force set the is_urgent to false if it isn't present on the form (deselected).
 Now working as it should.

+1. Submit reply - form will not submit and returns error **Method not allowed**
+    - Form displays correctly and all values within route are correct.
+Troubleshooting to identify where issue was occurring : print statement within form submission.
+No print appears.
+    - Simplified route to test, still no response from server.
+    - removed GET from route as it isn't necessary anyway but still no difference
+    - Realised the form redirect was pointing to home, which is fine, but I had also included questions and user details as though I were rendering a template.
+Removed the additional arguments and it works perfectly now.

 # USER FEEDBACK

 ##### User Feedback Implementations